 Is Your Patient a Victim of Human Trafficking?

-Most healthcare providers are aware they have a responsibility to identify and report victims of child abuse, elder neglect, and domestic violence.
+Most healthcare practitioners are aware they have a responsibility to identify and report victims of abuse, neglect, and domestic violence.
 Another type of abuse—human trafficking—is, however, on the rise in every state throughout the nation.
-The National Human Trafficking Hotline statistics for 2019 include 11,500 cases reported and 48,326 calls received.
-According to JAMA Pediatrics, the economic effects of the COVID-19 pandemic have placed even more individuals at risk for human trafficking while reducing the opportunities for healthcare providers to recognize and assist victims.1
+The National Human Trafficking Hotline statistics for 2023 include 9,619 cases reported, with 16,999 victims.

 The crime occurs when a trafficker uses force, fraud, or coercion to make a person perform labor or sexual acts against the individual’s will.
 Victims can be any age (adults or minors), any gender, and from any cultural or ethnic group.
 The trafficker—or abuser—might be a stranger, a family member, or a friend.
-This criminal industry is very profitable, generating billions of dollars worldwide.
-Lack of awareness and misconceptions can allow opportunities to identify victims to go unnoticed and unreported.
+Trafficking, a profitable criminal industry, generates billions of dollars worldwide.
+Lack of awareness and misconceptions can allow opportunities for identifying victims to go unnoticed and unreported.

-Human trafficking victims are commonly seen in medical and dental practices with the following conditions:
+Human trafficking victims are commonly seen in medical and dental practices with the following physical conditions:

-- Trauma such as broken bones, bruises, scars, burn marks, or missing teeth.
+- Acute or signs of long-term trauma, such as broken bones, bruises, scars, burn marks, or missing teeth.

-- Gynecological trauma or multiple sexually transmitted infections.
+- Gynecological trauma, multiple sexually transmitted infections, or multiple pregnancies.

 - Anxiety, depression, or insomnia.